The Ultimate Guide to Sunflowers

 - Sunflowers look best in the vase when they’re left fairly tall, you want their heads to be just about the rim.
 Choose a tall vase that holds two of the stems for a striking display.

 Do sunflowers follow the sun?

-Yes and no. When sunflowers are young they track the sun throughout the day and this is called heliotropism.
-It is believed they do this because they follow a circadian rhythm like we do as humans - they face east at dawn and slowly turn west as the sun moves across the sky before resetting themselves over night.
+Yes.
+When sunflowers are young they track the sun throughout the day and this is called heliotropism.
+It is believed they do this because they follow a circadian rhythm like we do as humans – they face east at dawn and slowly turn west as the sun moves across the sky before resetting themselves over night.